Proving Thomas Wolfe Wrong

 When the card arrived, Ellis saw the Texarkana postmark.
-His thoughts immediately went to one person.
+His thoughts immediately went to Patricia.

 “I was a pretty big motorcycle enthusiast when we got married,” Ellis says, “but the first time I took her out for a ride, I was scared to death.
 I was afraid I’d drop the bike and she’d get caught under it.

 The pursuit of art has been key to the contentment the two share in both their retirement and married lives.
 Both the Moorings show extraordinary talent.
-Proof of their capabilities hang on the walls of their home.
+Proof of their talent hang on the walls of their home.

 “Some of those are mine,” Ellis is quick to point out, directing a wink toward his wife.

 “And that’s how I became an artist.”

-“After our very first art class, the instructor told us we needed to get our work in an art show,” Ellis says.
+“After our very first art class, the instructor told us we needed to get our work into an art show,” Ellis says.
 “I thought she was kidding.”

-In addition to their newfound and shared love of art, Ellis continues to fly.
+In addition to their shared love of art, Ellis continues to fly.
 He’s flown a wide variety of aircraft through the years.